Wayfinder Closed Beta Test (“CBT”) Privacy Notice

 Introduction – What is this notice for?

-This privacy notice (this “notice”) is about how we use personal information about you called “personal data” when you’re playing Wayfinder (the “game”) during the Closed Beta Test (“CBT”).
+This privacy notice (this “notice”) is about how we use personal information about you called “personal data” when you’re playing Wayfinder (the “game”).

 Who are we?

 We are Digital Extremes Ltd (“we” or “us” in the rest of this notice).
-We are located at 250 York Street, Ste 100, London, ON Canada, N6A 6K2 and you can find our contact details at https://www.digitalextremes.com/contact.
+We are located at 355 Wellington St, Suite 107, London, ON N6A 3N[a]7 and you can find our contact details here[b].

 We make decisions about how and why we use your personal data when you use the game.
 The means we’re what’s called a “data controller” of this personal data.